spencerahill/clim-change-course_2024/_sources/info/schedule.md

 # Schedule

 :::{warning}
-Last updated: 2024-02-06, valid for class up to and including 2024-02-13.

-For lectures *after* the date printed above, the schedule is **tentative**.
+Last updated: 2024-02-12, valid for class up to and including 2024-02-15.
+For lectures *after* this date, the schedule is **tentative**.
 :::

 :::{warning}